YOU ARE EXPLORING

 Clinical services include managing the care of pediatric transplant recipients in the acute and long-term setting, providing inpatient and outpatient renal consults for all renal conditions, pre-natal evaluation of renal disorders, independent renal biopsies and the interpretation of renal pathology as well as reading uro-radiological studies.

 The two research years are geared toward broadening an understanding of renal disease and serve as a platform for establishing an academic career in pediatric nephrology.
 Fellows can participate in clinical, bench or translational research in multiple venues on the IU School of Medicine campus in downtown Indianapolis.

 The teaching faculty of this pediatric specialty division are actively involved in research and participate in several NIH-funded national trials and studies.
 The division is part of the Mid-West Pediatric Nephrology Consortium, which serves as an excellent platform for young investigators introducing them to the concepts involved in research and the national renal community.
-Drs.
-Hains and Schwaderer have NIH-funded laboratories within the Herman B Wells Center for Pediatric Research.
+David Hains, MD, and Andrew Schwaderer, MD, have NIH-funded laboratories within the Herman B Wells Center for Pediatric Research.